Magical Maastricht

 - You could also park on the outskirts at P+R Maastricht Noord, or park on the east side of Maastricht at P de Griend, P+R Station, Colonel, or Plein 1992.

-- If you are coming by motorcycle or long distance bus driver check our parking information website.
+- If you’re coming by motorcycle or are driving a long-distance coach, please check our website for parking information.